PENGZhaoqing/SimpleSniff/README.md

 # SimpleSniff

-A very simple sniff tool implementation with the same basic function of wireshark by pyqt4 and scapy
+A very simple sniff tool implementation with the same basic function of wireshark by pyqt4 and scapy.

 ## Prerequisite